 They resumed walking.
 Both silent and nervously listening for any indication they were being stalked.
 The dried bloody footprints eventually faded into the earth.

 Vander took a deep breath.
 "Alright…Let's try to find onix."
 He put his ear to the ground and closed his eyes.
-A frown slowly appeared on him.
-"Nothing," he said after a few minutes as he got up.
+A frown slowly appeared.
+"Nothing."
+He stood after a few minutes.
 "How about you?"

 Firebrand flattened her body against the ground.
 She got up after a minute and shook her head.
 No onix moving in the area.

-Vander let out a deep, exasperated sigh.
-"Guess we'll save that Great Ball for something else."
+Vander let out a deep exasperated sigh.
+"Guess we'll save the great ball for something else."
 Then he paused as if remembering something.
 "We still have a lot of mountain left to search.
 Maybe we can also recruit whatever killed that onix to help us."

-"Firebrand?"
 He walked up to her and began scratching her chin.
 "I won't make you fight it if you don't feel up to it."
-He waited until he saw her flame return to its normal yellow with red tongues.
+He waited until he saw her flame return to its normal orange.
 "Let's focus on finding an onix.
 We'll go on from there."

-Firebrand tensed as her flame swelled to double size.
+Firebrand tensed and her flame doubled in size.

 The rumbling got closer and more intense.
 Then there was a pause.

-They covered their faces when the ground in front of them exploded moments later.
+They covered their faces.
+The ground in front of them exploded moments later.